-I revisited some of the first accounts I ever followed online
+I revisited some of the first dog-training accounts I ever followed online

 Today I meandered Instagram memory lane.